pavejs/pavejs.org/content/docs/schemas-and-types/type-definitions.md

 ## Resolve

-Scalar types, being basic by nature, only contain within the `resolve` function the required transformations and validation necessary to verify a provided value as valid.
+Types, being basic by nature, only contain within the `resolve` function the required transformations and validation necessary to verify a provided value as valid.

 Below is a quick example, picked from the package [pave-basic-types](/docs/extra-packages/#pave-basic-types), which displays this validation and transformation.